 The ensemble was directed by Vincent McEveety, a mainstay of Gunsmoke and other TV Westerns who never successfully made the transition to the big screen (Firecreek was about his best) but who was OK on TV.

 Of course with Dalton/Coffeyville stories we all already know how it’s going to end, so there ain’t much suspense, but never mind.
 It’s competently done and Widmark is appropriately tough.
 He does that “I have to stay” bit from High Noon through gritted teeth.
+The final shoot-out is well handled.
 It’s all watchable, though unlikely to set the prairie on fire.

 The most amusing part is the voiceover by Harry Morgan, which gives the picture a Stories of the Century/Dragnet faux-documentary vibe.